ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

    * ease of maintenance (including unit and integration testing) of existing routines;
-   * a straightforward manner of importing and using the preprocessing routines as part  of the overall usage of the software and, as a special case, the use during diagnostic execution;
+   * a straightforward manner of importing and using the preprocessing routines as part  of the overall usage of the software and, as a special case, the useFH during diagnostic execution;
    * shifting the effort for the scientific diagnostic developer from implementing both standard and diagnostic-specific functionalities to allowing them to